-Our Expressive Arts Program has always been essential to our program since it provides students with another outlet to work on interpersonal skills, improve executive functioning and have another means of emotional expression.
+Our Expressive Arts Program has always been essential to AW since it provides students with another outlet to work on interpersonal skills, improve executive functioning and have another means of emotional expression.
 This program is tailored to the preferences of our students and includes such activities as slam poetry, theatrical improvisation, visual art, and music composition.
 Students are invited to display what they have learned in expressive arts at our Winter Show and end-of-year Community Day when we celebrate their efforts as a community.

 Sometimes students need a place where they can receive additional academic support outside of the classroom.
-Students can attend our Think Tank after school program where they can meet with an assigned teacher to further develop executive functioning skills, seek content tutoring, or simply have a quiet and supervised place where they can finish their homework.
+Students can attend our Think Tank program where they can meet with an assigned teacher to further develop executive functioning skills, seek content tutoring, or simply have a quiet and supervised place where they can finish their homework.

 Caught Being Good

 The benefits of prosocial behavior –behavior intended to help other people – are well documented and critical to the positive development of young people.
 Prosocial behavior has been shown to improve mood, provide social support and reduce stress.
 In short, we have witnessed repeatedly that being a helper is a useful way for our students to help themselves.
-So often kids feel they are often caught “being bad” at school and rarely receive praise for their good citizenship and altruistic behavior.
+So often kids feel they are often caught “being bad” and rarely receive praise for their good citizenship and altruistic behavior.
 Students at Academics West who conduct themselves in a way that benefits the community can receive a Caught Being Good award.
 These students enjoy public praise and recognition and, most importantly, feel motivated to continue to help those around them.